07-C9/jamf-api-middleware/README.md

   -d "{\"action\":\"erase\",\"serial\":\"${SERIAL}\",\"udid\":\"${UDID}\"}"
 ```

 Responses are JSON with `status`, `code`, and `message`.
-Error codes are explicit (`DEVICE_NOT_FOUND`, `UDID_MISMATCH`, `BST_NOT_ESCROWED`, `LOOKUP_FAILED`, `JAMF_AUTH_FAILED`, `VALIDATION_ERROR`, `INVALID_DEVICE_RECORD`, `ERASE_FAILED`), so client scripts can map them to user-facing messages.
-One thing to get right: read the body's `code` field before falling back to HTTP status.
-API Gateway itself produces a bodyless 403 (bad key) and 429 (throttled), but a 403 from the Lambda means `UDID_MISMATCH`, which is a different problem than a bad key.
+Error codes are explicit: `DEVICE_NOT_FOUND`, `UDID_MISMATCH`, `BST_NOT_ESCROWED`, `LOOKUP_FAILED`, `JAMF_AUTH_FAILED`, `VALIDATION_ERROR`, `INVALID_DEVICE_RECORD`, `ERASE_FAILED`.
+Client scripts should read the body's `code` field before falling back to HTTP status.
+API Gateway itself returns a bodyless 403 (bad key) and 429 (throttled), but a 403 from the Lambda means `UDID_MISMATCH`, which is a different problem than a bad key.

 ## Security model

-Honest version of what protects what:

-Jamf API credentials exist only in AWS Secrets Manager, readable only by the Lambda execution role.
-Nothing on the device can leak what the device never had.
+- Jamf API credentials exist only in AWS Secrets Manager, readable only by the Lambda execution role.

-A device can only act on itself.
-Serial and hardware UUID are both readable locally without admin rights, but on managed Apple hardware with SIP enabled they can't be spoofed to impersonate another device.
-Learning some other device's serial AND UDID requires Jamf console or API access.
-An attacker who already has that doesn't need your middleware.
+- A device can only act on itself.
+Serial and hardware UUID are readable locally without admin rights, but on managed Apple hardware with SIP enabled they cannot be spoofed to impersonate another device.
+Learning another device's serial and UDID requires Jamf console or API access.

-The API key is throttle and audit, not the security boundary.
-Assume a determined local admin can extract it from policy logs or parameters.
-All it grants is the ability to ask the middleware to run a scoped action against a device whose serial and UDID you already know, rate limited and logged at every layer (Jamf policy log, API Gateway, CloudWatch).
-Issue one key per client tool so any key can be revoked without breaking the others.
+- The API key is throttle and audit, not the security boundary.
+Assume a local admin can extract it from policy logs or parameters.
+It only allows asking the middleware to run a scoped action against a device whose serial and UDID you already know, rate limited and logged at every layer (Jamf policy log, API Gateway, CloudWatch).
+Issue one key per client tool so keys can be revoked independently.

-Least privilege, per use case.
-Each action family gets its own Jamf API role and client with the minimum privileges, stored as its own secret.
-The erase client holds exactly three privileges (listed below).
-A future action with different needs gets a new Jamf API client, not new privileges on this one.
+- Least privilege per use case.
+Each action family gets its own Jamf API role and client with minimum privileges, stored as its own secret.
+An action with different needs gets a new Jamf API client, not new privileges on an existing one.

-Dangerous actions get extra checks.
-The erase handler refuses devices without an escrowed Bootstrap Token and sends `obliterationBehavior: DoNotObliterate`, so a device that can't perform a true EACS fails cleanly instead of obliterating itself into an OS reinstall.
+- Destructive actions get extra checks.
+The erase handler refuses devices without an escrowed Bootstrap Token and sends `obliterationBehavior: DoNotObliterate`, so a device that cannot perform EACS fails cleanly instead of obliterating into an OS reinstall.

-The trade-off: this is a shared-key-per-tool design, not per-device authentication.
-If you need per-device secrets for broader API access, study ChippewaChris's Gustave design (per-device secrets bootstrapped through MDM-delivered configuration profiles, described in MacAdmins Slack #jamf-api).
-For self-targeting actions validated against device identity, key-plus-identity-check is the community-accepted balance of risk and complexity, and Gustave's author now recommends Lambda over a self-hosted broker anyway.
+Trade-off: this is a shared-key-per-tool design, not per-device authentication.
+For per-device secrets and broader API access, see ChippewaChris's Gustave design (per-device secrets bootstrapped through MDM-delivered configuration profiles, described in MacAdmins Slack #jamf-api).
+For self-targeting actions validated against device identity, a key plus an identity check is the common pattern.

 ## Jamf Pro setup

-1. Make an API role with the minimum privileges for your action.
-For the included erase action that's exactly:
+1. Create an API role with the minimum privileges for your action.
+For the included erase action:
    - `Read Computers`
    - `Send Computer Remote Wipe Command`
-   - `View MDM command information in Jamf Pro API` - required but undocumented.
-The v2 MDM commands endpoint returns 401 without it.
-This is the one that costs people hours.
+   - `View MDM command information in Jamf Pro API` (required but undocumented; the v2 MDM commands endpoint returns 401 without it)
-2. Make an API client assigned to that role.
+2. Create an API client assigned to that role.
 Its `client_id`, `client_secret`, and your Jamf URL go in the AWS secret (next section).
 3. Write a policy script that follows the client contract above, taking the gateway URL and API key as policy parameters.
-Never hardcode either.
+Don't hardcode either.

 ## AWS setup

-Region and IDs are placeholders, substitute your own. `jamf.py` pins its Secrets Manager client to `us-west-2`, so change that to your region.
+Region and IDs are placeholders. `jamf.py` pins its Secrets Manager client to `us-west-2`; change that to your region.

 ```bash
 # 1. Secret holding the Jamf API client credentials (one secret per Jamf API client)